JSpeedie/cmp-tree/bash/cmp-tree/README.md

 #### Features of the Bash Implementation

+* The Bash implementation does NOT return an exit code that represents if the directory trees differed or not.
 * The Bash implementation does NOT support any flags.
 * The Bash implementation does NOT support soft links.
 * The Bash implementation is NOT multithreaded.